 (Instructions for Development)

 This document identifies the process for the specific operationalization of criteria for evaluating faculty performance at the departmental level, to be documented according to Subdivision 3.1f Departmental Standards and Criteria Document.
-Departments are to complete the attached templates by adding criteria for 1) Annual Evaluation and 2) Cumulative Reviews.
+Departments may complete the attached templates by adding criteria for 1) Annual Evaluation and 2) Cumulative Reviews.
 These templates are to include specific criteria appropriate for each rank according to each evaluative review time period.

 All probationary and tenured faculty, PACs, and department heads are expected to collaborate together in order to create clear, consistent department-level standards and criteria for the purposes of evaluation, promotion, and tenure.
 Departments should consult with adjuncts, term, and renewable term faculty regarding standards for their performance.